Ivan Wilzig

-Ivan L. Wilzig (born January 6, 1956) is an American recording artist and songwriter who is best known for his pop-dance remakes of 1960s and early 1970s peace songs.
+Ivan L. Wilzig (born January 6, 1956) is an American recording artist and songwriter who is best known for his pop-dance remakes of 1960s and early 1970s peace and anti-war songs.

 He created The Peaceman Foundation, a non-profit organization that battles hatred, violence and post traumatic stress disorder (PTSD).
 In the US alone, he has appeared on various reality television shows, such as Who Wants to be a Superhero?, on Syfy, Epic Castle on the Destination America channel The Fabulous Life of the Hamptons on VH1, Chef Roble & Co. on Bravo, and most recently on Super Heroes in 3D TV on 3Net.

 Early life and banking career

 Ivan Wilzig was born in 1956 and raised with his two younger siblings, Alan and sister Sherry, in Clifton, New Jersey, where he attended Clifton High School.
 Wilzig's father Siggi Wilzig (1926–2003) came to the United States as a Holocaust survivor from Germany.
 Fifty-nine of his relatives were murdered by the Nazis during the Holocaust.
 His mother was an art collector Naomi Wilzig (1934-2015).
 After multiple salesman positions, Siggi Wilzig ultimately became chairman, President and CEO of Wilshire Oil Company of Texas, then listed on the NYSE; and chairman, President and CEO of The Trust Company of New Jersey, then listed on NASDAQ.

-Wilzig graduated from the University of Pennsylvania, in 1977, earning a B.A. degree in European intellectual history.
-He then earned his J.D. degree at Benjamin N. Cardozo School of Law at Yeshiva University in 1980.
+Wilzig graduated from the University of Pennsylvania, in 1977, with a BA degree in European intellectual history.
+He then earned his JD degree at Benjamin N. Cardozo School of Law at Yeshiva University in 1980.
 Instead of practicing law, he joined his father in running The Trust Company of New Jersey, a full-service commercial bank founded in 1896.
 Under Wilzig the Trust Company brokered various deals that allowed 50 bank mini-branches to open up in A&P, Pathmark and ShopRite supermarkets, in affluent New Jersey counties.